fluttercommunity/transfer-guide/README.md

 Finally, save you changes and push your updated files to Pub.
 (Usually, this is done through running `flutter packages publish`.)

+## 7: Notify the Flutter Community team
+Once you've made all the necessary changes above, please notify the member of the team who reviewed your package in the original package proposal issue.
+They will review your changes and add you as a member of the Flutter Community's GitHub.

-## 7: Transfer the package to Flutter Community
+## 8: Transfer the package to Flutter Community
 Now that you’re a member of Flutter Community’s GitHub organization, you can transfer your package repository.

 Navigate to settings in your package GitHub’s repository, scroll to “Danger Zone” then select “Transfer repository”.
 After selecting this option, you will be presented with a pop up dialog prompting you to enter your repository name and the name of the GitHub organization you’d like to move the package to.
 For the second option, enter the name `fluttercommunity`.